paultsw/paultsw.github.io/_posts/2020-04-09-bayesian-logistic-regression.markdown

 PG(b,z) =^{D} \frac{1}{2^\pi^2} \sum_{k=1}^{\infty} \frac{\gamma_k}{(k - \frac{1}{2})^2 + \frac{z^2}{4\pi^2}}, \; \gamma_k \sim^{\mbox{iid}} \Gamma(b,1);
 $$

-and indeed this offers a naive way to sample from `PG(b,z)` --- sample several times from a gamma and keep a running weighted sum until the running variance falls below a threshold.
+and indeed this offers a naive way to sample from $$PG(b,z)$$ --- sample several times from a gamma and keep a running weighted sum until the running variance falls below a threshold.
 However a much more efficient sampler based on rejection sampling is given in the paper, following work by Devroye [(2009)](https://econpapers.repec.org/article/eeestapro/v_3a79_3ay_3a2009_3ai_3a21_3ap_3a2251-2259.htm) based on his [groundbreaking book on sampling methods](http://www.nrbook.com/devroye/).
 I won't delve into the details, but a naive Python-based implementation is contained within the accompanying [github repo](https://github.com/paultsw/polya-gamma-post/) for this blog post.

-For a glimpse of the `PG(b,z)` distribution, I've reproduced some of the density plots for varying parameters using my sampler.
+For a glimpse of the $$PG(b,z)$$ distribution, I've reproduced some of the density plots for varying parameters using my sampler.

 First, holding the first parameter constant and varying the second parameter:
 ![PG(1,c) for varying 'c'](https://raw.githubusercontent.com/paultsw/polya-gamma-post/master/images/PG_1_c.png "PG(1,c) for varying 'c'")